Israel soon will halt or slow aid to northern Gaza as military offensive grows

 The decision was likely to bring more condemnation of Israel's government as frustration grows in the country and abroad over dire conditions for both Palestinians and remaining hostages in Gaza after nearly 23 months of war.

-Israel on Friday ended recently imposed daytime pauses in fighting to allow aid delivery, describing Gaza City as a Hamas stronghold and alleging that a tunnel network remains in use, despite previous large-scale raids.
-The United Nations and partners have said the pauses, airdrops and other measures fell far short of the 600 trucks of aid needed daily in Gaza.
+Israel on Friday ended daytime pauses in fighting to allow aid delivery, describing Gaza City as a Hamas stronghold and alleging that a tunnel network remains in use.
+The United Nations and partners have said the pauses, airdrops and other recent measures fell far short of the 600 trucks of aid needed daily in Gaza.

+“We left because the area became unlivable,” Fadi Al-Daour, displaced from Gaza City, said as vehicles piled high with people and belongings rolled through a shattered landscape.
+“No one is searching, and there are no journalists to film.
+There is nothing.”

 Remains of another hostage are identified

-Prime Minister Benjamin Netanyahu 's office announced that the remains of a hostage that Israel said Friday had been recovered in Gaza were of Idan Shtivi.
+Prime Minister Benjamin Netanyahu 's office announced that the remains of a hostage that Israel on Friday said had been recovered in Gaza were of Idan Shtivi.
 He was kidnapped from the Nova music festival in the Hamas-led attack on Oct.
 7, 2023, that sparked the war.
-It said Friday it also recovered the remains of hostage Ilan Weiss.

 Forty-eight hostages now remain in Gaza of the over 250 seized.
-Israel had believed 20 are still alive.
+Israel has believed 20 are still alive.

-Their loved ones fear the expanding military offensive will put them in even more danger, and they were rallying again Saturday to demand a ceasefire deal to bring everyone home.
+Their loved ones fear the expanding military offensive will put them in even more danger, and they rallied again Saturday to demand a ceasefire deal to bring everyone home.

 “Netanyahu, if another living hostage comes back in a bag, it will not only be the hostages and their families who pay the price.
 You will bear responsibility for premeditated murder,” Zahiro Shahar Mor, nephew of hostage Avraham Munder, said in Tel Aviv.